hashicorp/consul/website/source/docs/guides/connect-gateways.md

 }
 ```

-Note the Connect part of the registration, which specifies netcat as an
+Note the Connect part of the registration, which specifies socat as an
 upstream.
-If you are using another service as a back end, replace `netcat` with
+If you are using another service as a back end, replace `socat` with
 its name and the `8181` with its port.

 Reload the client with the new or modified registration.